konfuzio-ai/konfuzio-sdk/docs/sdk/examples/custom_ais/index.md

         return page
 ```

-Example usage of your Custom Categorization AI:
+Example usage of the interface of your Custom Categorization AI:
 ```python
 from konfuzio_sdk.data import Project from konfuzio_sdk.trainer.information_extraction import load_model